publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schX/m__us_usc_t7_s7034.md

     (c) __Implementation__

-        Not later than December 1, 2001, the Federal Crop Insurance Corporation and the Risk Management Agency shall complete implementation of the plan submitted under subsection (a) of this section.
+        Not later than December 1, 2001, the Federal Crop Insurance Corporation and the Risk Management Agency shall complete implementation of the plan submitted under subsection (a).

 ([Pub.
 L. 106–222, § 5][/us/pl/106/222/s5], June 20, 2000, [114 Stat.
 355][/us/stat/114/355].)